Hendrix-CS/csci151/labs/binarysearchtrees.md

 rotations you needed to perform to balance each tree.
 Discuss how you identified the need for a rotation when examining each tree.

-## What to Hand In

-Submit `TreeNode.java` and your evaluation document via Teams.

 ## Grading

 * To **Partially Complete** this lab, complete Steps 1, 2, and 3.